The Emission Spectrum of the Hot Jupiter WASP-79b from HST/WFC3: Discussion

 Although HST and {\it Spitzer} dayside emission measurements for WASP-79b are roughly consistent with an isothermal blackbody spectrum as has been seen for many hot Jupiters \citep[e.g][]{Mansfield_2018, Nikolov_2018}, it is still useful to explore other atmospheric scenarios that would also be consistent with WASP-79b's measured dayside emission.
 As discussed previously, given the precision and phase coverage of our WASP-79b HST/WFC3 G141 observations we could not constrain the presence of a hot-spot offset from the eclipse timing alone, which would be indicative of the efficiency of heat transport in the planet's atmosphere.
-However, as shown in Figure~\ref{Eq_model}, in comparing WASP-79b's measured dayside emission with predictions from the grid of models from \citet{Goyal_2020}, it is clear that atmospheric models where some ($\sim 25\%$) of the incoming stellar energy is transported from the day to night side of the planet provide a better match to WASP-79b's observed flux.
-Assuming some day to night energy transport (RCF=0.75), we also note that higher metallicity (e.g. 10$\times$~solar) equilibrium chemistry atmospheric models from the \citet{Goyal_2020} grid tend to underpredict the flux from WASP-79b at 4.5~$\mu$m, which is due to the increase abundance of atmospheric species such at CO and CO$_2$ that absorb strongly in the {\it Spitzer} 4.5~$\mu$m bandpass.
-In the HST/WFC3 G141 bandpass, the measured flux from WASP-79b's dayside is well matched by the equilibrium chemistry models presented in Figure~\ref{Eq_model}, but we note that our 1.58~$\mu$m channel measurement lies about 1$\sigma$ below the equilibrium chemistry model that well matches the 1.18~$\mu$m and 1.38~$\mu$m channel emission measurements.
+However, as shown in Table \ref{chisq} and illustrated in Figure~\ref{Eq_model}, in comparing WASP-79b's measured dayside emission with predictions from the grid of models from \citet{Goyal_2020}, it is clear that atmospheric models where some ($\sim 25\%$) of the incoming stellar energy is transported from the day to night side of the planet provide a better match to WASP-79b's observed flux.